arendsee/haskell-practice/README.md

  4. '=' is not assignment, but equivalence, like in math
  5. 'where' is used for local local values (as opposed to values local to a module that are not imported)
+ 6. `do` is a special syntax for monads

 # Contents